fortio/website/index.md

 See [github.com/fortio/fortio](https://github.com/fortio/fortio/#fortio) for more information about fortio, see examples of use and screenshots, download the latest [release](https://github.com/fortio/fortio/releases), file any issues or any other way to contribute to the open-source effort.

-You can see also see Fortio live on [istio's website performance and scalability section](https://archive.istio.io/v1.0/docs/concepts/performance-and-scalability/#synthetic-end-to-end-benchmarks)
+You can see also see Fortio live on [demo.fortio.org](https://demo.fortio.org/)

 See also the new [DNSping](dnsping/) DNS reliability tool page.